Paul Manafort signals he intends to plead guilty before new trial

-WASHINGTON — Paul Manafort signaled Friday that he intends to plead guilty ahead of a second trial as prosecutors filed new charging documents against the former Trump campaign chairman.
+It is not clear whether any agreement with prosecutors would require him to cooperate with special counsel Robert Mueller's ongoing investigation into possible coordination between the Trump presidential campaign and Russia.

+In the new filing, prosecutors dropped the bulk of the charges against Manafort, filing new paperwork that includes just two counts that resemble in many ways the original allegations made in an indictment last year.

-The charges in Friday's filing were contained a criminal information, a document that can only be filed with a defendant's consent and typically signals a deal has been reached.
+The charges were contained in a criminal information document that can only be filed with a defendant's consent and typically signals a deal has been reached.
 The charges include conspiracy against the United States and conspiracy to obstruct justice.

-Manafort was facing a second trial set to begin on Monday on charges related to Ukrainian political consulting work, including failing to register as a foreign agent.
+Manafort was convicted last month of eight financial crimes in a separate trial in Virginia.
+He was facing a second trial Monday on charges related to Ukrainian political consulting work, including failing to register as a foreign agent.

 It's unclear how the possible deal might affect Manafort's pursuit of a pardon from President Donald Trump.
 The president has signaled that he's sympathetic to Manafort's cause, and in comments to Politico, his attorney-spokesman Rudy Giuliani said a plea without a cooperation agreement wouldn't foreclose the possibility of a pardon.